scare-scale/ScareScale/src/content/movie/osiris-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /ySHUoK4utUOiSfCinw81H1TsV0E.jpg
+synopsis: "Special Forces commandos on a mission are abducted mid-operation by a mysterious spacecraft.
+Upon waking aboard, they find themselves prey to a relentless alien race in a fight for survival."
 ---
-Special Forces commandos on a mission are abducted mid-operation by a mysterious spacecraft.
-Upon waking aboard, they find themselves prey to a relentless alien race in a fight for survival.